Bollington, the Happy Valley!

 Some major projects have been completed or are under way –

 • A Neighbourhood Plan has been developed and adopted by Cheshire East Borough Council.
 This will guide the planners, particularly where housing is concerned, up to 2030.
 There was considerable community involvement which culminated in 2018 with a referendum, open to all residents, on its acceptance or otherwise.
 This resulted in a substantial majority in favour of the Plan.
+The plan is being updated in 2024.

 • The 2009 Local Government reorganisation led to the need for Cheshire East Council (CEC) to dispose of large numbers of assets – particularly buildings and open spaces.
-Bollington Town Council (BTC) have negotiated to take over a number of these assets and run them locally, mainly by use of volunteer groups such as that already running the Recreation Ground (although that remains in the hands of CEC who continue to undertake a range of maintenance activities).
+Bollington Town Council (BTC) took over a number of these assets and run them locally, mainly by use of volunteer groups such as that already running the Recreation Ground (although that remains in the hands of CEC who continue to undertake a range of maintenance activities).
 The Civic Hall was taken over in April 2013 and has subsequently been given a good overhaul.
 The Town Hall and the redundant Water Street school have also changed hands.

 • Friends of the Recreation Ground was established to look after this important green space in the centre of town.
 They have made a significant improvement to the facilities which accommodate cricket, football, tennis and bowls.
 They have won a Green Flag for quality open space every year since their formation!
 The Macclesfield Canal also has a Green Flag – the first canal in the country to be so recognised.